AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">Cursor / Start index</td>
-   <td> <p>Enter the number of the first record that the module should return. </p> <p>Note: This field is combined with the Maximum number of returned records field for pagination.
+   <td> <p>Enter the number of the first record that the module should return. </p> <p>Note: This field is combined with the [!UICONTROL Maximum number of returned records] field for pagination.
 For example, if the Maximum number of returned events is 100, and the Start index is 101, the module returns records 101-200, or the second page of results.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Maximum number of returned records</td>
-   <td> <p>Enter or map the maximum number of records you want the module to [action] during each scenario execution cycle.</p> <p>Note: This field is combined with the Cursor or Start Index field for pagination.
+   <td> <p>Enter or map the maximum number of records you want the module to [action] during each scenario execution cycle.</p> <p>Note: This field is combined with the Cursor or [!UICONTROL Start Index] field for pagination.
 For example, if the Maximum number of returned events is 100, and the Start index is 101, the module returns records 101-200, or the second page of results.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Parent domain URLs</td>